RishikMani/Sort-of-CLEVR/README.md

     <img src="figure/rn_eq.png" height="72" />
 </p>

-where *o* represents inidividual object while *f* and *g* are functions dealing with relational reasoning which are implemented as MLPs.
-Note that objects mentioned here are not necessary to be real objects; instead, they could consist of the background, particular physical objects, textures, conjunctions of physical objects, etc. In the implementation, objects are defined by convoluted features.
-The model architecture proposed to solve Visual Question Answering (VQA) problems is as follows.
+where *o* represents individual object while *f* and *g* are functions dealing with relational reasoning which are implemented as MLPs.
+Note that objects mentioned here are not necessary to be real objects; instead, they could consist of background, particular physical objects, textures, conjunctions of physical objects, etc. In the implementation, objects are defined by convoluted features.
+The model architecture proposed to solve Visual Question Answering (VQA) problems is as follows:

 <p align="center">
     <img src="figure/RN.png" height="350" />
 </p>

-In addition to the RN model, **a baseline model** which consists of convolutional layers followed by MLPs is also provided in this implementation.
+In addition to the RN model, a **baseline model** which consists of convolutional layers followed by MLPs is also provided in this implementation.

 ### Sort-of-CLEVR